-When we make a recommendation to the First Minister, the Scottish Government will undertake a statutory consultation with the Lord President before the First Minister decides to accept or reject our recommendation and make any recommendation to Her Majesty The Queen.
+When we make a recommendation to the First Minister, the Scottish Government will undertake a statutory consultation with the Lord President before the First Minister decides to accept or reject our recommendation and make any recommendation to His Majesty The King.

 If the First Minister accepts the recommendation, a Royal Warrant will be arranged.